LESSON No. 3

 Erosion is a violation of the integrity of the surface layer of the epithelium, heals without a scar.

-Afta - a limited area of necrosis of the epithelium yellow - gray color round or oval shape, measuring 0.2 - 0.5 cm or more.
+Afta - a limited area of necrosis of the yellow epithelium gray round or oval shape, measuring 0.2 - 0.5 cm or more.
 Surrounded by a bright red inflammatory rim.
 Heals without a scar.

-Ulcer - tissue necrosis, capturing the entire layer of the mucous membrane, has a bottom and edges.
-Heals with scar formation.
+An ulcer is tissue necrosis that covers the entire layer of the mucous membrane, has a bottom and edges.
+Heals with the formation of a scar.

-Scar - replacement of differentiated tissues with connective tissue, occurs in place of some primary or secondary elements.
+A scar is the replacement of differentiated tissues with connective tissue; it occurs in place of some primary or secondary elements.

-Crust - shriveled exudate from a vesicle, erosion, ulcer.
-The color depends on the nature of the exudate, usually located on the red border of the lips or near them.
+Crust - dried exudate from a vesicle, erosion, ulcer.
+The color depends on the nature of the exudate; they are usually located on the red border of the lips or near them.

-A crack is a linear defect that occurs when the tissue loses elasticity, it is localized more often in the corners of the mouth and on the red border of the lips.
+A fissure is a linear defect that occurs when tissue loses its elasticity; it is most often localized in the corners of the mouth and on the red border of the lips.

-An abscess is a cavity filled with pus.
+An abscess is a cavity formation filled with pus.

 Pigmentation is a change in tissue color that occurs after inflammation.

-Compilation of organizers on the topic “Pathomorphological processes that occur in the oral mucosa.
-Morphological elements of the lesion.
+Compilation of organizers on the topic “Pathomorphological processes arising in the oral mucosa.
+Morphological elements of the lesion."

 ANALYTICAL PART

-A 66-year-old patient complains of discomfort in the oral cavity after a metal filling was applied to /_6.
-An objective examination on the buccal mucosa shows a spot at the level /_6
+A 66-year-old patient complains of discomfort in the oral cavity that arose after applying a metal filling to /_6.
+During an objective examination, a spot is noted on the buccal mucosa at level /_6

 Answer: /_26

-2. Vascular spots on the oral mucosa are not called
+2. Vascular spots on the mucous membranes are not called

 B) purpura